RanimelAndagan/raniballs-2d-physics-engine/README.md

 The order kind of mattered, though.
 First I got the loop going, the move-draw-repeat thing that everything else sits on.
 Then basic gravity and bouncing off the walls, which was simple enough.
 The hard part was making the balls hit *each other*.
 Walls are easy, you just flip the direction.
 But ball-on-ball needed actual vector math: checking the distance between them, seeing if they overlap, then trading their speed.
 That's the part that took the longest, and that's where it stopped being a toy and started being a real engine.

-After that, the rest was kind of easy, because it's all the same trick.
-Earthquake, wind, black hole, explosion, they're all just "shove the balls in some direction."
+After that, the rest was kind of easy.
 Once the base was solid, the fun stuff was cheap to add.

 The biggest thing I learned wasn't even a formula.
-It was this: build small, test it, *then* add the next thing.
+It was this: build small, test it, THEN add the next thing.
 Every time I tried to do too much at once, something broke and I had no idea what.

 ---